huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 ## DNS Message IDs

-QUESTION: Should we include the restrictions 'When sending multiple queries over a QUIC connection, clients MUST NOT reuse the DNS Message ID of an in-flight query on that connection in order to avoid Message ID collisions.'
+When sending multiple queries over a QUIC connection, clients MUST NOT reuse the DNS Message ID of an in-flight query on that connection in order to avoid Message ID collisions.

-And similarly, for 'Clients MUST match outstanding queries using the Message ID and if the response contains a question section, the client MUST match the QNAME, QCLASS, and QTYPE fields.'.
-In other words should we involve the stream ID in message matching or not?
+Clients MUST match responses to outstanding queries using the STREAM ID and Message ID and if the response contains a question section, the client MUST match the QNAME, QCLASS, and QTYPE fields.
+Failure to match is a DNS over QUIC protocol error.
+Clients observing such errors SHOULD close the connection immediately, indicating the application specific error code 0x00000001.
+The client should also mark the server as inappropriate for future use of DNS over QUIC.

-## Padding
+## Padding {#padding}

 There are mechanisms specified for both padding individual DNS messages [@?RFC7830], [@?I-D.ietf-dprive-padding-policy] and padding within QUIC packets (see Section 8.6 of [@!I-D.ietf-quic-transport]), which may contain multiple frames.

-QUESTION: What should the padding guidelines be here?
+Implementations SHOULD NOT use DNS options far padding individual DNS messages, because QUIC transport MAY transmit multiple STREAM frames containing separare DNS messages in a single QUIC packet.
+Instead, implementations SHOULD use QUIC PADDING frames to align the packet length to a small set of fixed sizes, aligned with the recommendations of [@?I-D.ietf-dprive-padding-policy].

 ## Connection Handling